dtcxzyw/llvm-ub-aware-interpreter/README.md

 ## Limitations
 We did some refinements on the LLVM LangRef to make the implementation practical and efficient:

++ It only checks **guardable** UBs.
+That is, they are checked at the point of instruction execution.
+Some non-guardable UBs, like mustprogress violation (i.e., infinite loop), are not checked.
++ `nsz` attribute is not supported.
 + Undef values are not supported as we will eventually remove undef from LLVM in the future.
 In llubi, they are treated as zero values.
 + FFI is not supported.
 Currently it only supports ```printf("%d", x)``` for csmith.
-Some rust standard library functions are patched to support rustlantis.
+Some Rust standard library functions are patched to support rustlantis.
 + Addresses of allocations are unique.
 That is, we cannot model the behavior of stack coloring in llubi.
 + Pointer aliasing has not been supported yet.
 + Pointer provenance and capture tracking support is limited.
 We do not track the capabilities of pointers if it is stored into memory or converted to an integer.
 + We do not maintain the precise poison semantics in memory.
 + We do not check ```externally observable sideeffects``` strictly as required by ```memory(read)/readonly```.
 The current implementation just works for these two fuzzers.
 + Volatile memory accesses are partially supported.
-We only record total number of bytes that are loaded/stored via volatile memory ops.
+We only record the total number of bytes that are loaded/stored via volatile memory ops.

 ## License